 Gateway's Prevention Services are varied and diverse.
-Creating the change at the local level, through coalition work.
-There are many opportunities for community members, parents and youth to get involved in creating change.
-The following grants are all managed from the Gateway offices.
+Creating change at the local level, through coalition work.
+There are many opportunities for community members, parents and youth to get involved.

 Trainings on Prevention